Menu

 • Republic F-84G Thunderjet

-The F-84G was built at the request of the Tactical Air Command, who needed a light, fighter bomber able to deliver tactical nuclear weapons.
-These aircraft were first manufactured in 1947 with a design that allowed nuclear weapon delivery and they included the first ever, in-flight, refueling receptacle.
-These aircraft are well-known mostly for their role during the Korean War, where they were used to attack enemy railroads, bridges and supply depots.
+At the request of Tactical Air Command, who required a light fighter-bomber able to deliver tactical nuclear weapons, Republic Aviation built the F-84G.
+First manufactured in 1947 with a design that enabled nuclear weapon delivery, the F-84G also included the first in-flight refueling receptacle.
+These aircraft are most well known for their role during the Korean War, where they attacked enemy railroads, bridges, and supply depots.

 Republic F-84G-25-RE Thunderjet Blueprint